Home Compare DUK vs NG.L

 Duke Energy vs National Grid: Which Stock Looks Stronger in 2026?

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (DUK: Russell 1000, NG.L: STOXX 600).
+Peer scores are normalised within each company's primary universe (DUK: S&P 500, NG.L: STOXX 600).

-The lead is spread across stability and growth, rather than sitting in one isolated gap.
-The overall score gap is 26 points in favour of Duke Energy Corporation.
+The lead is spread across stability and valuation, rather than sitting in one isolated gap.
+Duke Energy Corporation leads by 18 points on the overall comparison score.

 INDUSTRY COMPARISON